cagostino/npcsh/README.md

 # npcsh

-- `npcsh` is a python-based command-line tool designed to integrate Large Language Models (LLMs) into one's daily workflow by making them available through the command line shell.
+- `npcsh` is a python-based command-line tool designed to integrate Large Language Models (LLMs) and Agents into one's daily workflow by making them available and easily configurable through the command line shell.

 - **Smart Interpreter**: `npcsh` leverages the power of LLMs to understand your natural language commands and questions, executing tasks, answering queries, and providing relevant information from local files and the web.

-- **Macros**: `npcsh` provides macros to accomplish common tasks with LLMs like voice control (`/whisper`), image generation (`/vixynt`), screenshot capture and analysis (`/ots`), one-shot questions (`/sample`), and more.
+- **Macros**: `npcsh` provides macros to accomplish common tasks with LLMs like voice control (`/whisper`), image generation (`/vixynt`), screenshot capture and analysis (`/ots`), one-shot questions (`/sample`), computer use (`/plonk`),  retrieval augmented generation (`/rag`), search (`/search`) and more.

-- **NPC-Driven Interactions**: `npcsh` allows users to coordinate agents (i.e. NPCs) to form assembly lines that can reliably accomplish complicated multi-step procedures.
-Define custom "NPCs" (Non-Player Characters) with specific personalities, directives, and tools.
-This allows for tailored interactions based on the task at hand.
+- **NPC-Driven Interactions**: `npcsh` allows users to take advantage of agents (i.e. NPCs) through a managed system.
+Users build a directory of NPCs and associated tools that can be used to accomplish complex tasks and workflows.
+NPCs can be tailored to specific tasks and have unique personalities, directives, and tools.
+Users can combine NPCs and tools in assembly line like workflows or use them in SQL-style models.

-* **Tool Use:** Define custom tools for your NPCs to use, expanding their capabilities beyond simple commands and questions.
-Some example tools include: image generation, local file search, data analysis, web search, local file search, bash command execution, and more.

-* **Extensible with Python:**  Write your own tools and extend `npcsh`'s functionality using Python or use our functionis to simplify interactions with LLMs in your projects.
+* **Extensible with Python:**  `npcsh`'s python package provides useful functions for interacting with LLMs, including explicit coverage for popular providers like ollama, anthropic, openai, gemini, deepseek, and openai-like providers.
+Each macro has a corresponding function and these can be used in python scripts. `npcsh`'s functions are purpose-built to simplify NPC interactions but NPCs are not required for them to work if you don't see the need.

+* **Simple, Powerful CLI:**  Use the `npc` CLI commands to set up a flask server so you can expose your NPC team for use as a backend service.
+You can also use the `npc` CLI to run SQL models defined in your project, execute assembly lines, and verify the integrity of your NPC team's interrelations. `npcsh`'s NPCs take advantage of jinja templating to reference other NPCs and tools in their properties, and the `npc` CLI can be used to verify these references.

-* **Bash Wrapper:** Execute bash commands directly without leaving the shell.
-Use your favorite command-line tools like VIM, Emacs, ipython, sqlite3, git, and more without leaving the shell!
+* **Shell Strengths:** Execute bash commands directly.
+Use your favorite command-line tools like VIM, Emacs, ipython, sqlite3, git.
+Pipe the output of these commands to LLMs or pass LLM results to bash commands.

-* **Computer Use:** Use Plonk to allow an LLM to control your computer.